battlecode/battlecode-server-2017/specs.md

 - The info on visible enemy robots can be sensed.
 - The locations of the both HQs can be sensed.
 - The locations of all PASTRs on the map can be sensed.
+- The amount of milk you have and the amount of milk the opponent has.
+For sensing opponent milk, decreased accuracy causes the value to be rounded down to a multiple of `GameConstants.OPPONENT_MILK_SENSE_ACCURACY`.

 ### Broadcasting
 Radio Sensors: When a robot broadcasts to radio, all robots are made aware of the location of the broadcasting robot for for one turn.
 They can access the positions with a method call like `rc.senseBroadcastingRobots(Team t)` or `rc.senseBroadcastingRobotLocations(Team t)`.